 Once you’re approved, you’ll be notified by email of your status.
 You can then pick up your e-resident smart ID card at the Estonian Embassy in Washington, or other pick-up location you elected in your application (New York or San Francisco).¹

 In order to pick up your card, you’ll need to bring the same ID used in your application and be prepared to give your fingerprints to the consular or police official.
 Then you’ll be given an e-Residency starter kit, which will contain your smart ID card, pin codes and a card reader.

 Not at this time.
 Estonia is the first and only country to offer e-Residency, although other countries including Singapore and Dubai are actively exploring the idea.

-Though it may seem counterintuitive, your e-Residency doesn’t automatically make you eligible to open a business bank account in Estonia.
-Because banks are autonomous - that is, they have the right to grant or deny their services to anyone - the government in Estonia cannot mandate that e-residents should automatically be accepted.
+e-Residency doesn’t automatically make you eligible to open a business bank account in Estonia.
+Banks have the right to grant or deny their services to anyone.
+The government in Estonia cannot mandate that e-residents should automatically be accepted.

 - You live in Estonia

 - You’re Estonian

 - You manage a business that's physically located in Estonia

 - You own property in Estonia

 - You manage a business with a connection to Estonia, such as through talent, suppliers or customers.
 You’ll need to show this to your bank in your business plan.